fac20/resources/README.md

 # RESOURCES

+(_Remember there are also resources in the coursebook for each week! https://founders-and-coders.gitbook.io/coursebook/curriculum/teamwork-and-toolkit as an example_)

 This repo is a place to store all the wonderful resources you stumble across.

 Because Sharing is Caring.